 Green America Retirement Plan Options Guide includes a section entitiled "Where Do I Learn Socially Responsible Investing Basics?"

-Non-profit organization that provides information and news about socially responsible investing, community investing, predatory lending, and personal finance, as well as the environment, conservation, sweatshops, products and businesses.
-Green America's Responsible Shopper, allows you to compare many companies and industries.
+Green America Social Investing strategies page.
+Green America's Responsible Shopper allows you to compare many companies and industries.
 Responsible Shopper also notes things companies have been criticised and praised for, such as environmental practices, sweatshop labor, community and labor relations, diversity in the workforce, and charitable contributions.
 A list of socially responsible mutual funds can be found on the National Green Pages.